List of Emmerdale characters introduced in 2006: Charles Vaughan

 Charles Vaughan is a friend of Tom King (Ken Farrington) and the superintendent of Hotten police station.
 He appeared from 2006 to 2009.

 Vaughan first appears when his old friend Tom is kidnapped by Cain Dingle (Jeff Hordley) and Sadie King (Patsy Kensit).
 Tom later chooses Vaughan as his best man for his Christmas Day wedding to Rosemary Sinclair (Linda Thorson).
 Tom is murdered on his wedding day and after his death Vaughan becomes close to Tom's widow Rosemary.
 Tom's son, Matthew King (Matt Healy) makes an unofficial complaint to DCI Grace Barraclough (Glynis Barber), about their closeness.
 Barraclough then speaks to Vaughan, who realises that he should have a professional relationship only with Rosemary.

 After this investigation, Vaughan continues to appear as the senior police officer.
 He gets involved in 2008 when Donna Windsor-Dingle (Verity Rushworth) makes a complaint about PC Shane Doyle (Paul McEwan).
 He advises Donna not to make a formal complaint as it might affect her career.
 On 30 December 2008, Shane's body is found in a local lake.
 Early the following month, he goes to Matthew's funeral.
+This is his last appearance.